ajv-validator/ajv/DOCS/FAQ.md

 ##### Would errors get overwritten in case of "concurrent" validations?

-No. There is no concurrency in JavaScript - it is single-threaded.
-While a validation is run no other JavaScript code (that can access the same memory) can be executed.
+No. There is no parallel execution in JavaScript, and the cooperative concurrency model of javascript makes this pattern safe.
+While a validation is run, no other JavaScript code that can access the same memory can be executed.
 As long as the errors are used in the same execution block, the errors will not be overwritten.

 ##### Can we change / extend API to add a method that would return errors (rather than assign them to `errors` property)?